 Universal Credit support

-On 5 December 2018, Universal Credit was introduced in Hemel Hempstead for new working-age claimants only.
-An amount is paid for living costs and housing costs in one monthly payment to you.
-You make and manage your claims online.
+Universal Credit is a means-tested benefit to cover living costs and housing costs for working-age people who are unemployed or on a very low income.
+You make and manage your claims online and receive a monthly payment.
 If you do not have access to the internet, free PCs are available to use at Hemel Job Centre Plus, local libraries, the South Hill Centre and some community centres.

 - Working Tax Credit